Olivier-Boudeville/OSDL-Orge/src/doc/elements/creatures/actions/magic/spells/Orge-Control-Of-Easily-Influenced-Creatures-Spell.rst

 Trying to make a creature perform an action which is against its nature will most often break the influence (ex: trying to force a monster to commit suicide).

 This spell is close to charm and hypnosis.

+Available in the Mage path, through gesture spellcasting, in the Cleric path, through incantation spellcasting, and in the Bard path, through bardic verse spellcasting

+See also: `Kind Suggestion Spell`_, `Command Creature Spell`_ and `Unshackle Mind Spell`_.